SmithRakesh/hydrogen/README.md

 # Hydrogen

-## Clone Furlenco website with HTML,CSS & JS DOM in three days.
+## Clone Furlenco website with HTML,CSS & JS DOM in four days.

 ## Furlenco is a website which rents Furnitures and few other household items.